Sslee blog

 Note: under MFRS 16:On the Consolidated Cash Flow Statement, operating lease rental outflows, previously recorded within net cash flow from operating activities, are classified as “net cash flow used in financing activities” for repayment of lease liabilities.

-Question 14: WYNCORP Independent Adviser, may I know your DCF method the cash flow is Net cash generated from operating activities or (Net cash generated from operating activities minus Repayment of lease liabilities)?
+Question 15: WYNCORP Independent Adviser, please confirm with Deloitte is DCF method the cash flow is Net cash generated from operating activities or Net cash generated from operating activities minus Repayment of lease liabilities?

 Thank you